johnschwenck/johnschwenck.github.io/_posts/2020-07-19-nyc_to_alaska.md

 Quite comically, within the very first 10 minutes into the trip it started to downpour so hard in NYC that I could barely see in front of me.
 I ended up doing a full 7-mile loop detour around Central Park.
 I didn't even realize I did so until I saw at least 50 text messages asking me what on earth I was doing and proceeded to check my Strava recording later that night.
 Ironically, with that added detour, I only managed to make it back to my hometown - I was off to a great start.

-I assume at this point you naturally are asking yourself one of two questions: why I am posting this on a professional networking site and/or why on earth I would ever want to ride my bicycle that far.
-I'll begin with the latter.
+I assume at this point you naturally are asking yourself why on earth I would ever want to ride my bicycle that far.

 To be completely honest, I wasn't a diehard cyclist prior to that trip.
 When I think about it, I wasn't even *any* kind of cyclist.
 I first hopped on a bike and started training for the trip a couple months before I left, and by "training" I mean riding 10-15 miles a few times per week.
 To put this into perspective, during my trip I averaged around 70-100 miles per day.
 My initial goal was 50 miles per day until I hit Indiana and saw my first tornado, at which point I convinced myself to start pedaling 100+ miles per day just to get the Hell out of the Midwest.